sal55/langs/Compilertest2.md

 **ASM** I've added a couple of assemblers (input is generated from BB and gcc).
 I would have liked to have included Nasm, which is a slow one, but not practical.

 **Line-counts** For x10000, the source file was 500K to 1000Kloc.
-(Most versions, except mine, have one declaration per line, increasing line count, and making the Klps figures a little better than they actually are.
+(Many versions have one declaration per line, increasing line count, and making the Klps figures a little better than they actually are.
 The Lua code is very dense so true Klps probably higher than shown.)
 ASM versions were just over 2Mloc.

 ### Observations

 Generally, implementations performed much better than on the a=b+c\*d test.
 (Except for mine, see below.)
-It's good to see Rust working at practical speeds.
+It's good to see Rust working at practical speeds, although it's still at the bottom end of the range.

 But there is still about 100:1 between them.